MAAP-Project/maap-eclipseche-ops/cluster-setup-commands-multihost.md

 ### Step 4: Update DNS record

+In route 53, Create the wildcard DNS (for .${ade_host}) with the previous host name and ensure to add the dot (.) at the end of the host name.
-In route 53, update the hosted zone with the external IP address emmitted above.
-As an example, you could create a new "CNAME" type recordset, and enter the external IP address as the alias value.
+Within the ADE hosted zone, create a new "CNAME" type recordset, and use * for the name.
+Within the Alias value field, enter the external IP value generated in the last command of step 3.

 ### Step 5: Enable the TLS and DNS challenge